noh4nsen/github_actions_wizardry/.github/ISSUE_TEMPLATE/bug_report.md

 Post the link to the pipeline run where you seen the bug

 ### **Screenshots**

 If applicable, add screenshots to help explain your problem.

 ## **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here that may seem pertinent.